 This is the simplest bonus type you’ll find at an online sportsbook.
 Once you sign up, the site will give you a small dollar amount for free before you even make a deposit.
 Typically, you’ll receive between $10 and $30, enough to place one bet (or a few small ones).

-No deposit bonuses are fairly straightforward and common.
+No deposit bonuses are fairly straightforward, but they tend to be more common at online casinos 9where available/legal) than sportsbooks.
 There isn’t usually a catch, but always check the fine print when you sign up to be sure you don’t miss anything.

 Many sportsbooks offer risk-free bets to get you started.
 This type of bonus requires you to place a bet with your own money, and the risk-free amount is typically capped.

 With a risk-free bet bonus, you first need to select a bet.
 Once you identify one and place a wager, you wait for the match to play out and the result to come in.
 If your bet loses, the sportsbook will refund the amount you wagered back into your account.
-Many sportsbooks set the maximum amount of a risk-free bet at or near $200.
+DraftKings currently offers a risk-free bet of up to $500 for new players in Illinois.

 If your bet wins, the risk-free offer goes away and you continue betting as you normally would.
 On a loss, you’re refunded the amount per the bonus terms and conditions, and the offer then expires.